 Spend a night 40 feet up in the air on over 120 acres of secluded woodland in this modern treehouse in Maine.
 Only a half hour drive from the coastal towns of Belfast, Rockland, and Camden, this sky high escape is equipped with a full kitchen, a large deck, and access to a wood fired hot tub and outdoor sauna.
 For those who want to get out and explore, there are hiking trails, ponds, and streams nearby, or just relax and enjoy the view from the large windowed walls.
 The treehouse is pet-friendly, but if your pup isn’t able to safely get up and down steep stairs, or be carried, then leave your furry friend at home!

 Vibe: Serene Seaside Escape

-From elevated ceilings to the wraparound deck and uninterrupted ocean views, this earthy cabin puts the emphasis on going back to nature.
+From elevated ceilings to the wraparound deck and uninterrupted ocean views, this earthy cabin epitomizes what it means to go back to nature.
 Traditional design elements like beadboard paneling and a stone fireplace mix with modern touches for a soothing ambiance.
 Cable knit sweaters are encouraged, but not required.

 Vibe: Modern Minimalist

-Thanks to a sleek and clean design by coveted Portland designers, Barrett Made, this modern cabin blends into the landscape.
+Thanks to a sleek and clean design by Portland design firm Barrett Made, this modern cabin blends into the landscape.
 Natural light floods in through the floor-to-ceiling windows and doors via a cantilevered deck.
 Kick back—all the way back—as you relax on your private beach and pier.
 It doesn't get much better than this.